balagopan/Mizhavu-Chatbot-Using-RAG/README.md

 ## 🚀 Features

 * **Advanced RAG Engine:** Retrieves precise context stored in an online Pinecone vector database.
+* **Retriver provided as a tool:** The llm has the ability to decide whether to call the retriver node or answer using the chat history.
 * **Document Processing:** Knowledge base source text was extracted from authoritative PDF documents using unstructured.io.
 * **State-of-the-Art Embeddings:** Uses the `models/gemini-embedding-001` model by Google.
 * **State Preservation & Memory:** Built-in persistence via LangGraph checkpointers preserves active session chat histories.